 Atherton, California, has held the most expensive ZIP code title for more than three years.
 The exclusive homes in this San Francisco Bay Area sold at a median price of a cool $9 million in 2022, topping their previous price of just under $7.5 million in 2021.
 California is one of the most expensive states to buy real estate in overall, boasting 70% of the priciest ZIP codes, including six in the top ten.

-How to Become a Luxury Real Estate Agent
+How to Become a Luxury Real Estate Agent in 2024

 3. San Francisco Was Built on Sunken Ships